About Us

 Our Nutrition Education Program Advisors address nutrition, food safety, food security, physical activity, and food resource management through personalized, fun, interactive classes.
 We give our participants the tools to navigate the road to good health in a safe, nurturing environment.

-- Individuals with limited resources (youth, seniors, singles, homeless, migrants, families, single parents)
+• Individuals with limited resources (youth, teens, migrants, families, adult caregivers)

-The Nutrition Education Program is funded by two federal funding streams: 1) SNAP-Ed, Supplemental Nutrition Assistance Program – Education Division and 2) EFNEP, Expanded Food and Nutrition Education Program.
+The Purdue Extension Nutrition Education Program is funded by the USDA Expanded Food and Nutrition Education Program (EFNEP).

 Yes.
 NEP has existed in Indiana as a part of Purdue Extension since 1994.
 Purdue Extension is a network of Purdue University experts with offices in all 92 Indiana counties.
 Extension works to build vibrant communities, strong families and profitable businesses on Main Street and at the farm gate.
 Learn more with this informational video.